Baddeley's model of working memory

 Baddeley's model of working memory is a model of human memory proposed by Alan Baddeley and Graham Hitch in 1974, in an attempt to present a more accurate model of primary memory (often referred to as short-term memory).
 Working memory splits primary memory into multiple components, rather than considering it to be a single, unified construct.

 Baddeley and Hitch proposed their three-part working memory model as an alternative to the short-term store in Atkinson and Shiffrin's 'multi-store' memory model (1968).
 This model is later expanded upon by Baddeley and other co-workers to add a fourth component, and has become the dominant view in the field of working memory.
 However, alternative models are developing, providing a different perspective on the working memory system.

-The original model of Baddeley & Hitch was composed of three main components: the central executive which acts as a supervisory system and controls the flow of information from and to its slave systems: the phonological loop and the visuo-spatial sketchpad.
+The original Baddeley and Hitch model was composed of three main components: the central executive which acts as a supervisory system and controls the flow of information from and to its subsystems: the phonological loop and the visuo-spatial sketchpad.
 The phonological loop stores verbal content, whereas the visuo-spatial sketchpad caters to visuo-spatial data.
-Both the slave systems only function as short-term storage centers.
+Both subsystems only function as short-term storage centers.

-Baddeley and Hitch's argument for the distinction of two domain-specific slave systems in the older model was derived from experimental findings with dual-task paradigms.
+Baddeley and Hitch's argument for the distinction of two domain-specific subsystems in the older model was derived from experimental findings with dual-task paradigms.
 Performance of two simultaneous tasks requiring the use of two separate perceptual domains (i.e. a visual and a verbal task) is nearly as efficient as performance of the tasks individually.
 In contrast, when a person tries to carry out two tasks simultaneously that use the same perceptual domain, performance is less efficient than when performing the tasks individually.

-A fourth component of Baddeley's model was added 25 years later to complement the central executive system.
-It was designated as episodic buffer.
+A fourth component of Baddeley's model, the episodic buffer, was added 25 years later to complement the central executive system.
 It is considered a limited-capacity system that provides temporary storage of information by conjoining information from the subsidiary systems, and long-term memory, into a single episodic representation.
+This was renamed in 2026 to the awareness buffer to better represent its function.